jvs/plzvm/README.md

 and ssh into them from the command line.
 This allows you to use your favorite terminal application on your Mac, and avoid the VirtualBox UI altogether.

 You can also use **plzvm** for port forwarding.
-For example:
+For example, let's say you have a VM named DevServer, and it's running a web server on port 80:
 ```
 plzvm map 8888 to DevServer:80
 ```
-This command forwards port 8888 on your Mac to port 80 on your VM.
-So if you have a web server running on port 80 on your VM, you can view it in your Mac's web browser using `localhost:8888`.
-(Note: To use this command, instead of saying "DevServer", you'd use whatever you named your VM.)
+This command lets you use `localhost:8888` in your web browser to access the web site running on the VM.
+It maps your Mac's port 8888 to your VM's port 80.

 There are a few more helpful commands, which you can read about in this document.
-Additionally, the command `plzvm help` displays the usage information.

 ## Requirements

 * [macOS](http://www.apple.com/macos/)
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * An ISO file.
-Some places where you can get one:
+Here are some places where you can get one:
   * [Ubuntu Server ISO](https://www.ubuntu.com/download/server)
   * [Fedora Server ISO](https://getfedora.org/en/server/download/)
   * [Debian Images](https://www.debian.org/distrib/netinst)